prestaconcept/PrestaComposerPublicBundle/README.md

 ## Why this bundle?

-Beccause there's lot of meta bundles that provides libraries like jQuery, bootstrap and only the most populars are maintain and up-to-date.
+Because there's lot of meta bundles that provides libraries like jQuery, bootstrap and only the most populars are maintain and up-to-date.
 The probably fastest other way is to freeze the library into your project and sometimes hack it ...
 Wait ?! nooooooo !
 Nooooo!